Used (2020) BMW M2 Competition Edition 411 HP | Super price

 Expensive

-When assessing the price of a used BMW M2, it's essential to compare vehicles with identical engines and equipment.
-Otherwise, you might draw an inaccurate conclusion about which car to purchase.
+As you examine the price of a used BMW M2, it's necessary to examine vehicles sharing identical trim level.
+If you don't, you might draw an inaccurate conclusion about which car to acquire.

 The BMW M2 is quite well-liked in its segment but still it has some competitors.